 Our reliance on these third parties for research and development activities will reduce our control over these activities but will not relieve us of our responsibilities.
 For example, we will remain responsible for ensuring that each of our preclinical studies and clinical trials are conducted in accordance with the general investigational plan and protocols for the trial and for ensuring that our preclinical studies are conducted in accordance with good laboratory practice ("GLP") as appropriate.
 Moreover, the FDA requires us to comply with standards, commonly referred to as good clinical practices ("GCPs") for conducting, recording and reporting the results of clinical trials to assure that data and reported results are credible and accurate and that the rights, integrity and confidentiality of trial participants are protected.
 Regulatory authorities enforce these requirements through periodic inspections of trial sponsors, clinical investigators and trial sites.
 If we or any of our clinical research organizations fail to comply with applicable GCPs, the clinical data generated in our clinical trials may be deemed unreliable and the FDA or comparable foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
-We cannot assure you that upon inspection by a given regulatory authority, such regulatory authority will determine that any of our clinical trials complies with GCP regulations.
-In addition, our clinical trials must be conducted with product produced under cGMP regulations.
+We cannot assure you that upon inspection by a given regulatory authority, such regulations.
+Our failure to comply with these regulations may require us to repeat clinical trials must be conducted with product produced under GMP regulations.
 Our failure to comply with these regulations may require us to repeat clinical trials, which would delay the regulatory approval process.
 We also are required to register ongoing clinical trials and post the results of completed clinical trials on a government-sponsored database, ClinicalTrials.gov, within specified timeframes.
 Failure to do so can result in fines, adverse publicity and civil and criminal sanctions.